Shopify/eng-intern-assessment-rails/README.md

 # Encyclopedia

-This is a functional encyclopedia build with ruby on rails!
+This is a functional encyclopedia built with Ruby on Rails!
 You can create, delete, and update articles by navigating around the website, and you can even search through articles from the search page!